Emily Blunt's 'Mary Poppins' Is As Magical And Mysterious As Ever

 On working with a vocal coach

 It's sort of essential actually for me, because I have not been trained as a singer and they do give you the sort of confidence and the tools to assist you.
 I think it was easier for me with Mary Poppins.
 I mean, Stephen Sondheim, his music requires all of you, it is the deep end of musical theater.
-But Mary Poppins for me was a more slow burn, tailor-made experience, because the songs were written with me in mind, with my abilities in mind, and the songwriters and composers they really learned my voice and what I could do and what I couldn't do.
+But Mary Poppins for me was a more slow burn, tailor-made experience, because the songs were written with me in mind, with my abilities in mind, and the songwriters and composers, they really learned my voice and what I could do and what I couldn't do.
 And so by the time I started singing them on set, I mean, I'd been working with this music for over a year by that point.

 On what she learned from working with director Rob Marshall

-When I auditioned for Into the Woods which — I went into that room my knees knocking — I just have always loathed singing in front of people.
+When I auditioned for Into the Woods, which — I went into that room my knees knocking — I just have always loathed singing in front of people.
 I really like doing it privately but just not in front of people, and I went in to audition and I said, "Rob, I'm very, very nervous."
 I said, "I don't like singing in front of people."
 And he said, "I'm not interested in singers who can kind of act.
 I want actors who can kind of sing."
 And he said, "So I just want you to tell me a story and stop worrying about making it sound pretty, but tell me your story as this character."

-And that's, I think, what I learned is that I think the singers that we all respond to and fall in love with are the ones that evoke a story, and the ones that make you feel something.
+And that's, I think, what I learned, is that I think the singers that we all respond to and fall in love with are the ones that evoke a story and the ones that make you feel something.
 It's not just about listening to vocal gymnastics; it's about telling a story that moves people.
-So that's sort of what I tend to focus on now, and not worry about how it sounds and it always sounds better if I stop worrying about how it sounds.
+So that's sort of what I tend to focus on now, and not worry about how it sounds — and it always sounds better if I stop worrying about how it sounds.

 On having a stutter when she was young